-Another reason that legislative intent is usually irrelevant in cases of specific absurdity is that the situation before the court was simply unimaginable at the time the legislature drafted the statute.71 The legislature, therefore, never even had any intent that judges could later attempt to divine.72 The reason is that legislatures draft laws over-inclusively.73
+Another reason that legislative intent is usually irrelevant in cases of specific absurdity is that the situation before the court was simply unimaginable at the time the legislature drafted the statute.71 The legislature, therefore, never had any intent regarding that situation that judges could later attempt to divine.72 The reason for this conundrum is that legislatures draft laws over-inclusively.73

-For example, consider a typical disorderly conduct criminal statute: "Whoever, in a public or private place, engages in violent, abusive, indecent, profane, boisterous, unreasonably loud or otherwise disorderly conduct under circumstances in which the conduct tends to cause or provoke a disturbance is guilty of a Class B misdemeanor."74 The statute is so broad that it even reaches inside the defendant's home and criminalizes six categories of conduct, some of which-such as "indecent," "profane," and "boisterous," which is not to be confused with "unreasonably loud"-are incredibly vague and subject to prosecutorial whims.
-The statute even criminalizes "otherwise disorderly conduct," whatever that is.
-Worse yet, and as prosecutors often argue to juries to win guilty verdicts, the conduct doesn't even need to cause an actual disturbance; rather, it merely has to "tend[] to cause" a disturbance.75
+For example, consider a typical disorderly conduct criminal statute: "Whoever, in a public or private place, engages in violent, abusive, indecent, profane, boisterous, unreasonably loud or otherwise disorderly conduct under circumstances in which the conduct tends to cause or provoke a disturbance is guilty of a Class B misdemeanor."
+The statute

-69 Id. at 160 (finding that the defendant's alleged acts fell within the applicable statutes and, therefore, refused to find absurdity "under circumstances such as these.").
+^{69.} See id. at 160 (finding that the defendant's alleged acts fell within the applicable statutes and, therefore, refusing to find absurdity "under circumstances such as these").

-70 Dougherty, supra note 10, at 138 ("In Kirby, the Court enunciated a strong presumption about outcome considerations.
-The Court did not attempt to justify the presumption in terms of actual legislative intent.") (emphasis added).
+^{70.} See Dougherty, supra note 10, at 138 ("In Kirby, the Court enunciated a strong presumption about outcome considerations.
+The Court did not attempt to justify the presumption in terms of actual legislative intent." (emphasis added)).

-71 See Brakke v.
-Dept. of Natural Resources, 897 N.W.2d 522, 534 (Iowa 2017) (discussing the application of the absurdity doctrine and the "inherent limit of the legislative process to foresee various applications of a statute").
+^{71.} See Brakke v.
+Iowa Dep't. of Nat'l Res., 897 N.W.2d 522, 534 (Iowa 2017) (discussing the application of the absurdity doctrine and "the inherent limit of the legislative process to foresee various applications of a statute").

-72 See Gold, supra note 18, at 29 ("The nature of the legislative process raises serious doubts about the verifiability, and even existence, of a subjective legislative intent") (emphasis added).
+^{72.} See Gold, supra note 18, at 29 ("The nature of the legislative process raises serious doubts about the verifiability, and even existence, of a subjective legislative intent" (emphasis added)).
 In these situations, a court may shift the goalposts a short distance by focusing on "the statute's substantive goals" or the "statutory purposes" which are arguably different than legislative intent.
 Glen Staszewski, Avoiding Absurdity, 81 IND.
 L.J.
 1001, 1049 (2006).

-73 See Jellum, supra note 9, at 922.
+^{73.} See Jellum, supra note 9, at 922.

-74 WIS.
-STAT. § 947.01 (1) (2017-18).
+^{74.} WIS.
+STAT. § 947.01(1) (2017-18).
 Other states' statutes are similar.
-For example, a very unwieldy Texas statute prohibits, under certain circumstances, "abusive, indecent, profane, or vulgar language," "offensive gesture or display," and "unreasonable noise."
-The statute then becomes oddly, and perhaps overly, technical in its prohibitions: one is guilty of disorderly conduct if one "exposes his anus or genitals in a public place and is reckless about whether another may be present who will be offended or alarmed by his act[.]"
-TEX.
-STAT. § 42.01 (2020).
+For example, a very unwieldy Texas statute prohibits, under certain circumstances: "abusive, indecent, profane, or vulgar language"; "offensive gesture or display"; and "unreasonable noise."
+Tex.
+Penal Code Ann. §§ 42.01(a)(1)-(a)(5) (West 2019).
+The statute then becomes oddly, and perhaps overly, technical in its prohibitions: one is guilty of disorderly conduct if one "exposes his anus or genitals in a public place and is reckless about whether another may be present who will be offended or alarmed by his act."
+See id. § 42.01(a)(10).